-Responsible firearms owners who are selling firearms are already checking to make sure buyers have a licence, and currently have the ability to call the Canadian Firearms Program to validate the buyer's firearms licence if they have any questions.
+Responsible firearms owners who are selling firearms already check to make sure buyers have a licence, and currently have the ability to call the CFP to validate the buyer's firearms licence if they have any questions.

 The OFAH supports the intent of licence verification, as it protects the seller and ensures a legal transaction, but specific support for the proposed change is dependent on having a user-friendly and timely process that won't saddle law-abiding firearms owners with any significant delay or burden.